galaga2000/medi-cal-cortex-insights/README.md

 3. **Load Data**
    - Navigate to the internal stage created in setup.sql
-   - Upload the data file from the `data` directory
+   - Upload the data file `data/7.1-total-medi-cal-enrollment-q4-2024-odp.csv`
    - Verify data is successfully loaded into the tables

 4. **Load Notebook**
-   - Open Snowflake Data Marketplace
-   - Navigate to your worksheet
-   - Click "Upload" and select the `AI_SQL.ipynb` file
+   - Create a new Snowflake Notebook either from the repository https://github.com/galaga2000/medi-cal-cortex-insights/blob/main/ai_sql.ipynb or by Click "Upload" and select the `ai_sql.ipynb` file
-   - Wait for the notebook to be fully loaded

 5. **Run the Analysis**
    - Execute the cells in sequence: